Hieromon/AutoConnect/mkdocs/achandling.md

 <img data-gifffer="images/fetch_led.gif" data-gifffer-width="636" data-gifffer-height="290"/>

-The sketch implemented for the above demonstration does not need to write code to handle the Fetch API.
+The sketch implemented for the above demonstration does not need to write JavaScript code to handle the Fetch API.
 Its Fetch API script will automatically be embedded in the HTML source of your custom web page by AutoConnect.
 All you need to do is describe your custom web page in JSON and write AutoConnectElements event handlers to apply to user interaction.

 How to sketch with the AutoConnectElements events is covered in detail in chapter [Interact with Sketch and AutoConnectElements](acinteract.md).